-Illinois infertility insurance mandated benefits are extensive.
+Illinois infertility health insurance mandated benefits are extensive.
 The legal requirements include a list of covered infertility treatments, along with the country’s most generous coverage for IVF.

 At the same time, the mandate does not apply to every individual.
 There are precise definitions to follow, along with exclusions, limitations, and loopholes.

 - What benefits are required?